 Go barefoot and sandy at Mura and Vandhoo; don something that makes you feel fruity at Bellinis.
 Rattle your jewellery at Saoke.

-There are four restaurants at Joali and none require a reservation, so let your whims guide you.
-Belly up to the breezy Mura bar for all-day snacks like lobster rolls, pizzas and roasted pumpkin salads.
+There are five restaurants at Joali and none require a reservation, so let your whims guide you.
+Belly up to the breezy Mura bar for all-day snacks like lobster rolls, pides and roasted pumpkin salads.
 Open-air beach restaurant Vandhoo serves Asian-fusion and Maldivian dishes.
 The slightly smarter Bellinis is all-out Italian (opt for the fatta in casa Mozzarella starter).
-And then, at the end of its own jetty, you’ll find Saoke, serving sushi and teppanyaki on low-lit kotatsu tables.
-The dessert store will keep kids fuelled for their next Swiss Family Robinson adventure (hopefully no tigers).
+Tuh’u dishes up Levant cuisine – try Turkish salads, Mediterranean platters, Syrian slow-cooked leg of lamb and an extensive list of Persian kebabs.
+And then, at the end of its own jetty, you’ll find Saoke, serving sushi and teppanyaki on low-lit kotatsu tables (the black cod melts in your mouth).
+La Joie will keep kids fuelled with artisanal chocolate and ice-cream, ready for their next Swiss Family Robinson adventure (hopefully no tigers).

 The colonial interiors of the Whiskey and Cigar Lounge are the stuff of Wes Anderson’s dreams, and their expertly-made negronis will guarantee you don’t remember yours.
 Mura Bar sometimes hosts live bands for your evening entertaiment.